-A delta-sigma ADC generally improves when reducing the output data rate because more samples from the internal modulator are averaged to produce a conversion result.
-In applications where power consumption is critical, improved noise performance at low data rates may not be required.
-For these applications, the GD30AD3340 supports duty cycling, that yiled significant power savings by periodically requesting high data rate readings at an effectively lower data rate.
-For example, the main controller sets the power consumption of the GD30AD3340 at a data rate of 1000SPS to be 1/125 of the power consumption at a data rate of 8 SPS, because conversion at the 1000SPS rate only takes about 1ms, and conversion at the 8SPS rate takes about 125 ms, so 8SPS will work 124 ms longer than 1000SPS.
-The main controller can arbitrarily define the sampling duty cycle.
-The GD30AD3340 offers lower data rates and, when needed, improved noise performance.
+A delta-sigma ADC generally improves when the output data rate is reduced because more samples of the internal modulator are averaged to produce one conversion result.
+In applications where power consumption is critical, the improved noise performance at low data rates may not be necessary.
+For these applications, the GD30AD3640 supports duty cycles, which significantly saves power by periodically requesting high data rate readings at an effectively lower data rate.
+For example, the power consumption of the GD30AD3640 set by the host controller at a data rate of 1000SPS is 1/125 of the power consumption at a data rate of 8 SPS, because the conversion at a rate of 1000 SPS only takes about 1ms, and the conversion at a rate of 8 SPS takes about 125 ms, so 8SPS will work 124 ms more than 1000 SPS.
+The host controller can arbitrarily define the sampling duty cycle.
+The GD30AD3640 provides lower data rates and also provides improved noise performance when needed.